 Does a liberal arts degree hinder or limit someone’s ability to become a transactional lawyer?

 Not at all.
-I don’t think anyone should be intimidated just because they don’t have an accounting or business background.
-But you should have a desire to understand commercial transactions and understand why people in business are pursuing the transactions and commercial endeavors they are—so, a curiosity is a prerequisite, not experience or education.
-If you lack this curiosity or interest in understanding business and commerce, you’re probably not going to like it.
+No one should be intimidated from pursuing transactional law just because they chose to study the liberal arts instead of business or accounting.
+But you should have a desire to understand commercial transactions and understand why people in business are pursuing these transactions and endeavors—so, a curiosity is a prerequisite, not experience or education.

 Which law school courses give you a good idea of what it means to be a transactional lawyer?

-However, law schools have started to offer more practical courses that cover specific areas like negotiations in M&A and “Deals” seminars, which I think do a much better job of exposing law students to the actual practice of transactional and business law.
+A favorable trend has developed, however, and law schools have started to offer a number of practical courses that cover specific areas like negotiations in M&A transactions and “Deals” seminars, which I think do a much better job of exposing law students to the actual practice of transactional and business law.
 Law schools are also allowing students to take classes at different schools, like the business school.
-That’s what I did and it opened my eyes to what it means to be a capital markets lawyer.
+I had a Capital Markets class taught at the Business School, which did not in any way make me an expert in finance or capital markets, but it did open my eyes to something that I had never before had an opportunity to explore or understand.

 How helpful are joint JD-MBA degrees?

 I think they’re helpful, but I certainly don’t believe they’re a must.
-Getting some training in business is a good idea.
-Our program, Milbank@Harvard, for example, teaches our mid-level associates basics in finance, accounting, marketing, and management.
-I think it’s important to have that understanding, particularly for mid-level associates, but having formal business courses, let alone a MBA, is certainly not a requirement for a future in transactional law.
+Getting some training in business is a fine idea.
+Our program, Milbank@Harvard, for example, has Harvard Business School professors teaching our mid-level associates finance, accounting, marketing, and management.
+I think it’s important to have that understanding, particularly for mid-level associates, but having formal business courses, let alone an MBA, is certainly not a requirement for a successful career in transactional law.

 How important is it for associates to specialize in a particular kind of transactional law early in their career?

 I believe the best transactional lawyers continue to be those who have some specialization (such as M&A or corporate finance), but are not limited by that area and not intimidated to venture into other areas when the need arises.
-One of my partners used to have a leveraged finance practice, but he is now the co-head of Milbank’s project finance practice.
+One of my partners used to head up our leveraged finance practice, for example, but he is now a co-head of our project finance practice.
 Leveraged finance and project finance are very different in some ways, but similar in others.
-The ability to understand the fundamentals is the key.
-Those who master the foundations of a particular practice area, but stay flexible about what they can and are willing to do, have the best chances at career longevity and success.
+The ability to understand the fundamentals, but extrapolate into new areas, is what I believe makes a great transactional lawyer.
+Those who master the foundations of a particular practice area, but stay flexible about what they can and are willing to do, have the best chances at career longevity, fulfillment, and success.

-Today, there is a premium on mastering general transactional law because things are changing so quickly.
-If you understand the basics, you’ll be less intimidated by that change.
+Moreover, I am a firm believer that these days there is a premium on being able to master general transactional law because things are changing so quickly.
+If you understand the basics, you’ll be less intimidated by that change and capable of responding to, or even leading, the legal response to changes in the global economy and commercial landscape.

 Is it a good idea for a transactional lawyer to get some litigation experience?